 The $1 Delivery Revolution: How Robots and Drones Could Reshape the Food Economy

 A dollar.
 That's what it might cost to have a robot bring your pad thai to your door, according to a new report from Barclays.
-And that number could fundamentally rewire the economics of an industry that's been bleeding money for years.
+That number could fundamentally rewire the economics of an industry that's been bleeding money for years.

 The "last mile" has always been the most expensive, most chaotic part of the delivery chain.
 Getting food from a restaurant kitchen to a centralized hub is relatively efficient.
 Getting it from that hub to your specific apartment on the third floor of a walkup?
 That's where the money burns.